Ria424/developers-animatesdk-docs/Tools_object/Tools10.md

 #### Returns

-A new point that may be adjusted or snapped to the nearest geometric object.
+`Point`; A new point that may be adjusted or snapped to the nearest geometric object.

 #### Description